-All teachers employed as an:

-- Early Career Teacher (ECT) - Newly Qualified Teacher (ECT)
+All teachers employed as an Early Career Teacher (ECT) in our school.

 Our Induction Programme

 Our school's ECT induction programme has been designed to meet statutory requirements and make a significant contribution to both the professional and personal development of ECTs, providing support which should enable them to develop competence in the Teachers' Standards and make a valuable contribution to our school.